Are you hiding behind your words?

 Do you lose your audience in long explanations?

-Have you ever stepped off a stage and nobody or maybe just one person came up to you to learn more?
+Have you ever stepped off a stage and no one came up to you to learn more?

 You don’t have to continue hiding behind your words!
 Speaking isn’t easy, but there are some simple things you can do to help engage your audience.

-When speaking to an audience of one or thousands, keep in mind the three blind spots that might be getting in the way of engaging and connecting with your audience:
+When speaking to an audience of one or thousands, keep in mind these three blind spots that might be getting in the way of engaging and connecting with your audience:

 - BLIND SPOT #1: Don’t begin by introducing yourself and your topic, instead meet your audience where they are.
 Whenever you begin a conversation or a presentation, aim to engage your audience right away by asking relevant questions and/or sharing a relevant story.